OpenCTI-Platform/docs/docs/usage/reliability-confidence.md

 This is why we have introduced the concept of max confidence level to tackle this use case.

-Max Confidence level per user allows organizations to fine tune their users to ensure knowledge updated and created can be trusted.
+Max Confidence level per user allows organizations to fine tune their users to ensure knowledge updated and created stays as consistent as possible.

 #### Overall way of working